afrokingstan/milestone_project_1/README.md

 ## User Experience
-Here's some of the new experience
+Here's some of the user experience
 I like the colours on the website its not distracting it makes it look very professional.

 I like that I can see google maps and use the get directions button and it takes me straight to google maps.

 I like that contact  us page allows me to see the Head office address right next to the form this way i can use it as a referrence if needed.

-i like the fonts used as they are sharp.
+I like the fonts used as they are sharp.